Samsung Galaxy S20: Display

-A 1440p "Dynamic AMOLED 2X" is featured with HDR10+ support and "dynamic tone mapping" technology with the exception of the S20 FE which utilises a more traditional 1080p "Super AMOLED" display with HDR10+ support and "dynamic tone mapping" technology.
+The first three Galaxy S20 models feature a 1440p Dynamic AMOLED 2X display with HDR10+ support and "dynamic tone mapping" technology.
+The S20 FE also features the same HDR10+ support and "dynamic tone mapping" technology, but has a lower 1080p resolution and superAMOLED display.

 The S20, S20 FE, and S20+ have a 6.2-inch, 6.5-inch, and 6.7-inch display, respectively, while the S20 Ultra has a 6.9-inch display.
 Except for the S20 FE, displays have curved sides that slope over the horizontal edges of the device.
-All devices utilise a taller 9:20 aspect ratio in addition to a 120 Hz refresh rate double that of the S10.
+All devices utilize 20:9 aspect ratio in addition to a 120 Hz refresh rate, double that of the S10.
 (Note: Users can choose to run the device at either 60 Hz or 120 Hz with 60 Hz mode being the default option, however 120 Hz mode only supports FHD+ resolution.)
-The S20, S20+, and S20 Ultra utilise an ultrasonic in-screen fingerprint sensor while the S20 FE utilises a more traditional optical in-screen fingerprint sensor.
+The S20, S20+, and S20 Ultra utilize an ultrasonic in-screen fingerprint sensor while the S20 FE utilises a more traditional optical in-screen fingerprint sensor.